">Three untoasted, open faced, s'mores on a wooden board

 The Sesame-Miso S’more consists of sesame cookies, milk chocolate and a miso-flavored marshmallow.
 A chocolate lover's dream, the Brooklyn Blackout utilizes chocolate cookies, a chocolate marshmallow and dark chocolate.
 And playing on cinnamon toast cereal, the last s’more incorporates griddled, buttered white bread, caramelized white chocolate and a cinnamon-flavored marshmallow.

 Chef Kierin worked with marshmallows during her time in restaurant pastry kitchens in New York City.
-Though they weren’t served as s’mores, she made marshmallows that were incorporated in petit fours and others that were flavored and served on cookie plates at The Dutch.
+Though they weren’t served as s’mores, she made marshmallows that were incorporated in petit fours and others that were flavored and served on cookie plates at The Dutch, one of her former restaurant kitchens.

 Flavoring Marshmallows

-There are a few different methods you can use to flavor marshmallows explained Chef Kierin.
-“If you are adding dry flavorings, such as spices, you can usually add them without making many other adjustments to the recipe.”
+There are a few different methods you can use to flavor marshmallows, according to Chef Kierin: “If you are adding dry flavorings, such as spices, you can usually add them without making many other adjustments to the recipe."

 Hand holding a chocolate s'more with toasted oozing marshmallow.